AsyncBanana/microdiff/README.md

 npm i microdiff
 ```

+If you are using Deno, you can import it from Deno.land with the link `https://deno.land/x/microdiff@VERSION/index.ts` (remember to change `@VERSION` to the version you want to use).

-Then, simply import it and run it on two objects.
+After you install it, simply import it and run it on two objects.

 ```js
 import diff from "microdiff";